boughtbymany/django-barrier-field/README.md

 }
 ```

 Cognito doesn't have native support for booleans, so instead it's advised you set the type to integer, with a min value of 0 and a max value of 1.
 When a custom attribute has type "bool", Barrier Field will translate that value to a integer for cognito.

-> ADD IMAGE OF COGNITO BOOLEAN HERE
+See the superuser/staff setup above for an example.

+### Required attributes

+Define whether an attribute is required.
+This is used in conjunction with the [create user manage command](#create_user)

 ### User database